 – On Wednesday, November 4, you’ll receive your Meal Kit at your door, along with an email with all the info you’ll need to join the Zoom event.

-– At 7 PM ET on Thursday, November 5, join Stephanie on Zoom and Escape to Goat Island!
+– At 7 PM ET on Thursday, November 5, join Chef Stephanie Izard on Zoom and Escape to Goat Island!

 A limited number of seats are available, and they’re expected to fill up quickly.
 Reserve your spot today!